mohdabdulhakim01/Laravel-Magic-Installer/README.md

     laramin --install project_name --hostname .local --apache-vhost

-To edit both window host file and xampp vhost file :
+To edit both windos host file and xampp vhost file :

     laramin -eh
     laramin --edit-host
-This will open `notepad.exe` with host file and xampp vhost file.
+This will open `notepad.exe` with windows host file and xampp vhost file.

 ## Requirement
 Some command need elevated prompt ( *_**Run as Admin**_* ) such as :